oracle-livelabs/security/data-safe/events/events.md

     ![Run Statement button](images/run-statement-button.png "Run Statement button")

-## Task 6: Refresh the latest security assessment and analyze the results
+## Task 6: Refresh the latest user assessment and analyze the results

 1. Return to the browser tab for Oracle Cloud Infrastructure.

 2. From the navigation menu, select **Oracle Database**, and then **Data Safe**.

-3. Under **Security Center**, click **Security Assessment**.
+3. Under **Security Center**, click **User Assessment**.

 4. Click the **Target Summary** tab.

-5. Click **View Report** to view the latest security assessement.
+5. Click **View Report** to view the latest user assessement.

-6. At the top of the latest security assessment, click **Refresh Now** to get the latest data.
+6. At the top of the latest user assessment, click **Refresh Now** to get the latest data.

     The **Refresh Now** panel is displayed.

 7. Leave the default assessment name as is, and click **Refresh Now**.
 Wait for the status to read as **SUCCEEDED**.

-    - This action updates the data in the latest security assessment for your target database and also saves a copy of the assessment in the Assessment History.
+    - This action updates the data in the latest user assessment for your target database and also saves a copy of the assessment in the Assessment History.
     - The refresh operation takes about one minute.

 8. Click **View History**.